progit/old-site/_posts/tips/2010-03-04-smart-http.markdown

 <img src="/images/smarthttp2.png">

+Furthermore, in the olden days if you wanted to push over http, you had to setup a DAV-based server, which was rather difficult and also pretty inefficient compared to the smarter protocols.
+Now you can push over this CGI, which again is very similar to the push mechanisms for the `git` and `ssh` protocols.
+You simply have to authenticate via an HTTP-based method, like basic auth or the like (assuming you don't want your repository to be world-writable).

 The rest of this article will explain setting up a server with the "smart"-http protocol, so you can test out this cool new feature.
 This feature is referred to as "smart" HTTP vs "dumb" HTTP because it requires having the Git binary